-{\bf Evaluation of unsupervised pre-training. } To evaluate the effectiveness of RE3 for learning diverse behaviors in the pre-training phase without extrinsic rewards, we first visualize the behaviors of policies pre-trained for 500K environment steps in Figure~\ref{fig:dm_control_behavior_visualization}.
-One can see that the pre-trained policy using RE3 exhibits more diverse behaviors compared to random exploration or APT \cite{liu2021unsupervised}, where a policy is pre-trained to maximize state entropy estimate in contrastive representation space.
-To further evaluate the diversity of behaviors quantitatively, we also show the state entropy estimate in the ground-truth (i.e., proprioceptive) state space in the Hopper environment in Figure~\ref{fig:dm_control_unsupervised_state_entropy}.
+{\bf Evaluation of unsupervised pre-training. } To evaluate the effectiveness of RE3 for learning diverse behaviors in the pre-training phase without extrinsic rewards, we visualize the behaviors of policies pre-trained for 500K environment steps in Figure~\ref{fig:dm_control_behavior_visualization}.
+One can see that the pre-trained policy using RE3 exhibits more diverse behaviors compared to random exploration or APT \cite{liu2021behavior}, where a policy is pre-trained to maximize state entropy estimate in contrastive representation space.
+To further evaluate the diversity of behaviors quantitatively, we show the state entropy estimate in the ground-truth state space of Hopper environment in Figure~\ref{fig:dm_control_unsupervised_state_entropy}, which is computed using distances between all proprioceptive states in the current minibatch.
 We observe that RE3 exhibits a higher ground-truth state entropy estimate than state entropy maximization schemes that use contrastive learning and inverse dynamics prediction during pre-training.
 This implies that RE3 can effectively maximize the ground-truth state entropy without being able to directly observe underlying ground-truth states.

 {\bf Fine-tuning in downstream tasks. } We also remark that the diversity of behaviors leads to superior sample-efficiency when fine-tuning a pre-trained policy in downstream tasks, as shown in Figure~\ref{fig:dm_control_unsupervised_hopper_hop} and~\ref{fig:dm_control_unsupervised_hopper_stand}.
 Specifically, we fine-tune a pre-trained policy in downstream tasks where extrinsic rewards are available, by initializing the parameters of policies with parameters of pre-trained policies (see Appendix~\ref{appendix:dm_control_detail} for more details).
 We found that fine-tuning a policy pre-trained with RE3 (RAD + SE w/ Random + PT) further improves the sample-efficiency of RAD + SE w/ Random, and also outperforms other pre-training schemes.
-We emphasize that RE3 allows learning such diverse behaviors by pre-training a policy only for 500K environment steps, while previous work \cite{liu2021unsupervised} reported results by training for 5M environment steps.
+We emphasize that RE3 allows learning such diverse behaviors by pre-training a policy only for 500K environment steps, while previous work \cite{liu2021behavior} reported results by training for 5M environment steps.